revdotcom/revai-java-sdk/README.md

       </dependency>

 ## Installing it locally
-Once you've cloned the repo you can use Maven to build it locally and install it your local Maven .m2 repository.
+Once you've cloned the repo you can use Maven to build it locally and install it in your local Maven .m2 repository.

     mvn install -Dmaven.test.skip=true